MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/rpc-interface-restrict.md

 > - Network security: Restrict NTLM: Incoming NTLM traffic – **"Deny All Accounts"**
 > - Network security: Restrict NTLM: Outgoing NTLM traffic to remote servers – **"Deny All"**
 >
 > It's encouraged to move away from NTLM to better secure your environment.
-If faced with a choice between restricting NTLM and using `EnableAuthEpResolution`, the recommend approach is that you restrict NTLM in your environment.
+If faced with a choice between restricting NTLM and using `EnableAuthEpResolution`, the recommended approach is that you restrict NTLM in your environment.

 ## Other RPC Interface Registration flags